lucaspk512/vrdone/README.md

 ## Data Preparation

-Install `ffmpeg` using `sudo apt-get install ffmpeg` and the organization of datasets should be like this:
+Install `ffmpeg` using `sudo apt-get install ffmpeg`.
+The organization of datasets should be like this:

 ```

 ├── datasets
+│   ├── mega
 │   ├── vidor
 │   │   ├── annotations
 |   |   |   ├── training